School of Languages, Cultures and Linguistics & Department of Linguistics

 Biography

-I served as Head of the Department of Linguistics, Dean of the Faculty of Languages and Cultures and as UK-Director of our London Confucius Institute, and I am currently the Head of the SOAS Doctoral School.
-I was involved in developing SOAS’s Language Strategy and in setting up our Language for Lockdown series.
-Outside of SOAS I am a member of the REF2021 sub-panel for Area Studies, and I am the editor of the Transactions of the Philological Society.
+He served as Head of the Department of Linguistics, Dean of the Faculty of Languages and Cultures, UK-Director of the London Confucius Institute, and as Head of the SOAS Doctoral School.
+He was involved in developing SOAS’s Language Strategy and in setting up SOAS’s Language for Lockdown series during Covid-19.
+He is Founding Chair of the International Conference on Bantu Linguistics and currently serves as the President of the Philological Society, the oldest UK learned society dedicated to the study of language.

-I have spent time as visiting researcher or guest lecturer at a number of universities in Africa, Asia, Europe and South America, including at the Languages of Tanzania Project (LOT) of the University Dar es Salaam, as A W Mellon Visiting Fellow of the Centre for African Language Diversity at University of Cape Town, and as Research Fellow at the Research Institute for Languages and Cultures of Africa and Asia (ILCAA), Tokyo University of Foreign Studies.
+He has held visiting positions at a number of universities in Africa, Asia, Europe and South America, including at the Languages of Tanzania Project (LOT) of the University Dar es Salaam, as an A W Mellon Visiting Fellow of the Centre for African Language Diversity at University of Cape Town, as research fellow at the Research Institute for Languages and Cultures of Africa and Asia (ILCAA), Tokyo University of Foreign Studies, and as a guest lecturer at Beijing Foreign Studies University.

 Inaugural Lecture